-SECTION 1-1012: TREE TOPPING
+SECTION 1-1016: TREE TOPPING

-It shall be unlawful as a normal practice for any person, firm, or city department to top any street tree, park tree, or other tree on public property.
+It shall be unlawful as a normal practice for any person, firm or city department to top any street tree, park tree or other tree on public property.
 Tree topping on private property is strongly discouraged.
-"Topping" is defined as the reduction of tree size by cutting live branches and leaders to stubs without regard to long-term tree health or structural integrity.
-Trees severely damaged by storms or other causes or certain trees under utility wires or other obstructions where other pruning practices are impractical may be exempted from this article at the determination of the Tree Board.
+"Topping" is defined as the severe cutting back of limbs to stubs larger than three inches in diameter within the tree's crown to such a degree as to remove the normal canopy and disfigure the tree.
+Trees severely damaged by storms or other causes, or certain trees under utility wires or other obstructions where other pruning practices are impractical, may be exempted from this article at the determination of the Tree Board.